oliche/oliche.github.io/_posts/seismic/2016-12-15-SigProc_PowerSpectralDensity.md

 It means that the sum of square of a signal is the same in time domain and in frequency domain.

-The Parseval theorem serves to prove that the RMS equals the square root of the PSD integration over the bandwidth (and is a good way to write a unit test...).
+The Parseval theorem serves to prove that the RMS equals the square root of the PSD integration over the bandwidth (and it is a good way to write a unit test...).

 $$
  RMS=\sqrt{\frac{1}{N}\sum_1^N{x_n^2}}=\sqrt{\int_{f_1}^{f_2} PSD(f)  df}